-Basically, your body starts the process of inflammation in order to heal an injured joint.
+After an injury, your body starts the process of inflammation in order to heal an injured joint.
 It sends lots of white blood cells and special chemicals to an area to facilitate the repair of damaged tissues.

 Those same chemicals in the joint that tell your body to send that initial, healing inflammation don’t always know when to stop working.
 So your body keeps sending extra supplies and fluid, and in the long run, this can actually create more pain and keep the joint irritated.

 It’s like so many things in the body… what starts out as a good and necessary process can sometimes become counterproductive, if it goes on for too long.